 We know that making plans is important, and having the flexibility to change those plans is key.
-New deposits are fully refundable and Tour Credits are fully transferrable through November 30, 2020.
-After that time, our cancellation and transfer policy for our 2021 tours is available for you to view to help you make your plans.
+Our cancellation and transfer policy for our 2021 tours is available for you to view to help you make your plans.

 A fed cyclist is a happy cyclist, and having plenty of nutritious food on your tour is key to a great trip.
 Each of our tour models will handle food a bit differently.

 Our fantastic caterers are keeping sanitation a top priority.
 Our buffet lines will have our caterers and staff preparing your plate with the items you choose.
 Lunches will be premade, and snacks will be grab-and-go style.
 You'll have the freedom to space out while eating to reduce close contact with others.

 We’ll be sticking to our group shared cooking model, with extra precautions.
 In a rotation with group members throughout the trip, you’ll shop and prepare food for dinner for everyone to enjoy.
 For breakfast and lunch, you’ll set out items for group members to make their own meals, striving for individually packaged items.
 The cooks for the day will wear a face covering and gloves while preparing and setting out food, and whenever a member of the group is around the group food, we'll ask you to keep a face covering on.